microhh/readthedocs/source/setting_up_a_case/the_ini_file.rst

 | ``dumplist``                    | *None*             | List of 3D dumps to be made                     |
 +---------------------------------+--------------------+-------------------------------------------------+

-The table below shows an overview of potential cross sections and the class that provides them.
+The table below shows an overview of potential dump variables and the class that provides them.
 If a wildcard ``*`` is used, variables can be filled in according to the description.

 +----------------------------+---------------------------------------------------------------------------------+